pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-TODO: Authors list needs to be emended.

-**Note:** We've just defined our *root chunk*, `Ontology`.
-In the `noweb` way
+**Note:** The code snipped above, `Ontology Metadata`, is called a *chunk*.
+In
-of doing literate programming, we write our source in chunks.
-Each chunk has a
+the `noweb` way of doing literate programming, we write our source in chunks.
-name that is found between the `@<<` (TODO: not sure how to escape this
+Each chunk has a name that is found between the `&lt;&lt;` (TODO: not sure how to
-character) and `>>` and ends in `@`.
-Chunks can contain other chunks and thus
+escape this character) and `>>` and ends in `@`.
+Chunks can contain other
-the writing of the source code becomes hierarchical and non-linear.
-In the
+chunks and thus the writing of the source code becomes hierarchical and non-
-root chunk, we've listed other chunks that we'll introduce later and some
+linear.
+In the root chunk, we've listed other chunks that we'll introduce
-verbatim code.
-In order to create the ontology we use the `notangle` command
+later and some verbatim code.
+In order to create the ontology we use the
-from `noweb`.
+`notangle` command from `noweb`.

 **Command to extract the Core Ontology.**